 System Plan that I am currently running for RTL-SDR

-Russian Meteor M-2 Satellite captures using RTL-SDR You can see the Latest Meteor and NOAA captures here
+Russian Meteor M-2 Satellite captures using RTL-SDR You can find out how to receive and see the Latest Meteor and NOAA captures here

 Here’s the antenna I use for Satellite Imagery, a QFH (Quadrifilar Helix Antenna)